 1. The school will promote British values through its teaching, learning across the subjects of the curriculum to help all understand how the values have underpinned life in Britain throughout its history, geography, language, literature, sport and games, personal and social education and religions.

 2. This school will teach children about the growth and development of our parliamentary democracy and its key institutions including the constitutional monarchy.

 3. Learners will be taught about democracy and universal suffrage and the duty of citizens to participate in and contribute to life in Britain.

 4. We will develop the skills of participation and responsible action necessary for living together in harmony as citizens of United Kingdom.

 5. Pupils will learn about the democratic structures of our national government and we will promote civic pride by helping them learn and understand about local government.

 6. Across the curriculum we will teach the importance of being a good citizen.

 Through our work and partnerships pupils will gain a good understanding of the values that underpin the privileges, rights, responsibilities and duties of citizenship.
 We will equip young people with the knowledge, skills and understanding to make a positive contribution to the harmony of our local and national community.
 We will develop responsible young people who support and positively value community cohesion.
 This policy will make a key contribution to the school’s positive ethos.
-The Headteacher and Governing Body will assess the impact of this policy and monitor its operation.
+The Headteacher and Governing Board will assess the impact of this policy and monitor its operation.
 It should be viewed in conjunction with the school’s other policies especially the Equality Statement, Equal Opportunities Policy and Behaviour Policy.